 Christina is ready to start the dressing phase of the project.
 This is where the real fun starts!

 Everyone is dressing their witches now.
 This is where individual personalities will start to show.
 Debby (who drove all the way from Greenville) decides that standing up will giver her a better perspective on her witch.
-Here's one Wilamena that's almost done.
-Christina is trying to decide what else she wants to add to her witch.
-We have lots of trims and embellishments available to embellish our gals with.

 And what a lovely group of witches we have.
 The ladies all did a wonderful job and they are turned out quite witchy!!
 Happy witching hour to you!